- Cama-i, quyana tailuci!

 Within most regions there are several sub-regional field offices that serve specific communities in the region.

 If a district is trying to set up an MOU and/or transportation agreement with OCS, or if the district is trying determine who is the OCS Protective Services Specialist serving as its POC, the best route for the district is to email the regional PSM (docx).

-In order to make timely, informed decisions regarding students in foster care, the school district and OCS must efficiently share and safeguard necessary information while respecting all relevant student privacy laws, including the Family Education Rights and Privacy Act (FERPA).
+In order to make timely, informed decisions regarding students in foster care, the school district and Office of Children's Services (OCS) must efficiently share and safeguard necessary information while respecting all relevant student privacy laws, including the Family Education Rights and Privacy Act (FERPA).

-Guidance for Education Data Sharing for Alaska Children in Out-of-Home Care (pdf) –This joint guidance issued by DEED and OCS in August 2014 describes how data can be shared between school districts and OCS.
+More information about how data can be appropriately shared between schools districts and OCS is available in the Guidance for Education Data Sharing for Alaska Children in Out-of-Home Care (pdf) that was jointly issued by DEED and OCS in August 2014.

 Federal Statute and Guidance

 There are several national advocacy organizations offering free resources and templates to help districts support students in Foster Care.
 Please note: These resources may describe best practices, not necessarily what is specifically required by ESSA or an allowable use of Title I-A funds.
 Additionally, other states may also share their state’s Foster Care resources, but be aware that these may be based on funding, laws, and protocols specific to that state and not applicable in Alaska.